Funding success: Manufacturing in the metaverse

 "Highly promising results are expected for the intersection of resilience and sustainability," said Nikolai.
 "For example, simulation of demand shocks and fluctuations in the virtual world (stress testing) can bring more awareness about the feasibility of responses.

 "Moreover, carbon emission and energy consumption within these responses are invisible in the real world but visible in the metaverse.
-Hence, the metaverse can be used to raise awareness of manufacturing systems about their energy consumption, sources of this energy, and the carbon effects."
+Hence, the metaverse can be used to raise awareness of manufacturing systems, including energy consumption, sources of this energy, and the carbon effects."

 The project will start on 5th June and will finish with a public event in September 2023.